Vehicle registration plates of Germany: Fictitious licence plates

-Sometimes, e.g. in movie films, it may be necessary to show licence plates which do not really belong to any vehicle.
+Sometimes, such as in films or television series, it may be necessary to show licence plates which do not really belong to any vehicle.
 The easiest way would be to create a fictional area code, such as NN-XY 555.
 In the 1980s TV series Der Fahnder, the area code G was used for a fictional "large city" (Großstadt) in the Ruhrgebiet area.
 However, if the plot is supposed to take place in a defined town or region, the audience would expect cars to show codes of that area on their number plates.
 When James Bond was driving through Hamburg in Tomorrow Never Dies, the obviously fake Berlin licence plates on his BMW were soon pointed out.

-In the time before 2000, it had also been possible to use number plates with bogus identifiers containing the letters B, F, G, I, O and Q, which at that time were not issued in the middle group.
-Meanwhile, however, all these letters can appear on a real licence plate.
-In order to state clearly that the plate shown is a fictive one, the crew could use an impossible identifier, such as an umlaut in this middle section.
-Yet another way would be to have a valid registration issued (or at least reserved) by the district authority.
+Prior to 2000, it was also possible to use number plates with bogus identifiers containing the letters B, F, G, I, O and Q, which at that time were not issued in the middle group.
+However, any of these letters can appear on a real licence plate.
+In order to demonstrate clearly that the plate shown is a fictitious one, the crew could use an impossible identifier, such as an umlaut in this middle section.